 The late twenties saw the school pass from county council control to Hull City Council when the city's boundaries were extended to take in the whole of Sutton parish.
 Similarly, during the first days of the Second World War, the military were here again for quite a few weeks until other more permanent arrangements could be made.
 Again, the school closed, but because the declaration of war was right at the end of the school holidays, there is no immediate reference to the war in the school log.
 This time, they were out for a good couple of months, the log showing a return to normal school classes in November of 1939 just as a basic matter-of-fact, no explanation, no drama.
 We believe many hundreds of soldiers passed through these gates at various times during both wars, and in 2014, we placed a memorial stone inside the school to those that never returned, as well as those who also served.

-As the building itself was now deemed to be surplus to requirements, there had been a council plan to demolish the old school and clear the site, initially to make a car park.
-This was prevented on the very day demolition was due to commence by the quick thinking and determined action of the wife of the rector of St James' at the time.
-Both the Reverand Terry Doherty and his wife Deanna, also an ordained priest, between them saved the day, and for a time, the old village school was used as a temporary store.
+As the building itself was now deemed to be surplus to requirements, there had been a (misinformed )council plan to demolish the old school and clear the site, initially to make a car park!
+The school had been run by the council, but they didn't own it, the church did.
+This destruction was prevented on the very day demolition was due to commence by the quick thinking and determined action of the wife of the rector of St James' at the time.
+Both the Reverand Terry Doherty and his wife Deanna, also an ordained priest, between them saved the day, and for a long time, the old village school was used as a temporary store.